ConfettiFX/The-Forge/README.md

 We decided to remove our commercial middleware from GitHub.
 Development will now happen in our internal repositories only.

 ### Commercial Console licenses
 For the last seven years we offered TF for free to anyone asking.
-We are going to change this now for the console platforms Steamdeck, XBOX, Playstation and Switch.
+We are going to change this now for the console platforms XBOX, Playstation and Switch.
 You will require a commercial license to use those from here on.

 ### Removed unit tests
 - 09a_HybridRaytracing